Launching FX trading apps in a new market

 Android App

-The android app suffered from many of the same design problems as iOS.
-In addition, the progress made with Material Design was absent from IG app.
+The Android app suffered from many of the same design problems as iOS.
+Additionally, the progress made with Material Design was absent from the IG app..

 Based in the Krakow office, the Android development team wanted to clone the existing trading app, concentrating instead on refactoring the code to separate the UI and business logic elements.